Causal Effects of Prenatal Drug Exposure on Birth Defects with Missing by Terathanasia: Average Treatment Effect

 The E-step and the S-step are iterated until convergence, which may be declared when the change in the consecutive parameter values is below a pre-specified threshold; in this paper we use $L^2$ norm $<0.00001$.
-Following convergence a sample-based variance estimator can be obtained, and the details are given in the Supplemental Materials.
 The asymptotic properties of the estimator was studied in \cite{ying2020statistical}, which showed that the estimator is consistent and asymptotically Gaussian.
+We estimate the variance of our estimator via the multiplier bootstrap \citep{kosorok}.
+The multiplier bootstrap, in each time of repetition, weigh each individual by an independent standard exponential random variable.
+We then repeat our estimation for $B = 200$ times with weights to get bootstrapped estimates.
+The variance of 200 bootstrapped estimates is used to estimate the variance of our estimator.
+We use multiplier bootstrap because of its stability in moderate sample sizes compared to the nonparametric resampling bootstrap.